Liyubov/data_for_good_guide/README.md

 core, supporters, testers.
 For each of those roles in a team you may need to have particular contribution guidelines.

-# Examples
+# Examples  and links
 1. Example of documentation of projects https://epidemicsonnetworks.readthedocs.io/en/latest/
 2. Example of team work on open sources (forked repository) https://github.com/Liyubov/scikit-network/tree/master/sknetwork
 3. Example of best practices for documenting open projects https://app.jogl.io/community/49

-## Links
-CorrelAid data for good communities https://github.com/correlaid-paris
+4. CorrelAid data for good communities https://github.com/correlaid-paris

+# How to contribute?
+Making pull request and adding more content is always welcome to this "best practice"-guide.